We integrate the past with the present in innovative and radically effective ways.

 Integrative Medicine is a TRULY “Whole” Medicine.

-Integrative medicine does not deny any aspect of a person, and it does not deny an aspect of world medicine.
+Like an integrated person recognizes that there are multiple aspects that make up their “whole” self, integrative medicine does not deny the worth of any medicine.
 Integrative medicine is a truly “whole medicine” because it embraces all different traditions of medicine.
+Integrative medicine also embraces all aspects of the patient.
 In integrative medicine, social and environmental health influencers are just as important as the microscopic ones, and herbal therapies share an equally important place in the pharmacy as pharmaceutical drugs.
+In integrative medicine, acupuncture and herbal medicine are just as vital to restoring health as pharmaceuticals and drugs.

 We’re in good company: Integrative Medicine is catching on!

 What do the Cleveland Clinic, Mayo Clinic, Duke University Medical Center, and the University of California-San Francisco have in common?
 Well, they are some of the most elite hospitals in the United States.
-And: They all offer Integrative Medicine.
-Every year, more hospitals embrace integrative medicine.
-At some of these hospitals, they have entire departments and full-time staff dedicated to providing services like Acupuncture and Chinese herbal therapy.
-All across the nation, patients are gaining access to ancient and natural therapies in unprecedented numbers.
+What else?
+They all offer Integrative Medicine.
+Every year, more and more hospitals embrace an integrative approach.
+Some of these hospitals have entire departments and a full-time staff dedicated to providing services like Acupuncture and Chinese herbal therapy.
+Every day, more people gain access to effective integrative remedies that do less harm.

 Why are so many world-renown hospitals offering integrative therapies?

-- There are thousands of years of case studies recording success with integrative therapies.
+- There are thousands of years of case studies.
 And we are not just talking about ancient testimony.
 Right now, patients are receiving treatment in clinics worldwide (just like Chiyu Center) and are walking away leaving their symptoms and ailments behind.

 At Chiyu Center, we understand our place in the larger whole, and we are proud to on the forefront of integrative medicine.
 In every consultation and appointment, we bring together modern research and ancient wisdom in unparalleled ways.
 We love what we do, and we can’t wait to share with you the infinite possibility, power, and potential of Integrative Medicine!